EGaraldi/corecon/paper/paper.md

 Another foreseen improvement is the integration of `CoReCon` with the pandas module (@pandas), in oder to return a pandas DataFrame when fetching a constraint.
 This will open up the possibility to employ the wide array of feaure available through pandas within `CoReCon`.

-Finally, I plan to include informations about the cosmology assumed in deriving a given constraint, alongside functionalities to convert the data to a target cosmology.
+Finally, I plan to include informations about the cosmology and initial mass function assumed in deriving constraints, alongside functionalities to convert the data to a target cosmology or initial mass function.

 # Pledge to the EoR community